 Leaving Independence Mall behind, I walked deeper into Old City and headed for Elfreth's Alley, a narrow, cobbled street featuring homes that date back to colonial times.
 Take a trip back in time and imagine what life in Philadelphia must have been like for George Washington, Benjamin Franklin, and our other founding fathers.

-When I lived in Philadelphia, Old City was the place to go if you were a foodie.
+When I lived in Center City Philadelphia, Old City was the place to go if you were a foodie.
 That really hasn't changed.
 There are now just more great choices for places to eat and get a drink.
 The craft beer movement has definitely landed in Philadelphia since we moved away.
 I enjoyed sitting in Revolution House and sampling a White Chocolate Pumpkin Porter (a spicy wintery beer) brewed just up the road by Neshaminy Creek Brewing Company.

 I love wandering through Reading Terminal Market and taking in the signs showcasing the amazing diversity of food on offer.
 Breath deep and enjoy the aromas of cuisine and spices from around the world.